conorfabian/LeetCode/0042-trapping-rain-water/README.md

+**Implementation Note:** Use two pointers (left and right) starting from both ends of the array.
+Track the maximum height seen so far from each side.
+Move the pointer with the smaller maximum inward, updating its maximum and adding trapped water (current max - current height) to the result.
+The key insight is that water level at any position is determined by the minimum of the maximum heights on both sides.

+**Time Complexity:** O(n) - single pass with two pointers
+**Space Complexity:** O(1) - only using constant extra space

+---

 <h2><a href="https://leetcode.com/problems/trapping-rain-water/">42.
 Trapping Rain Water</a></h2><h3>Hard</h3><hr><p>Given <code>n</code> non-negative integers representing an elevation map where the width of each bar is <code>1</code>, compute how much water it can trap after raining.</p>

 <p>&nbsp;</p>